anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/05-06-evaluation/scripts/exp_ctrl/README.md

 The scripts were all tested on Ubuntu 22.04.
 While the scripts should be possible to run in other operating systems (especially the Python scripts), we do not guarantee successful execution.
+The [Arm GNU Toolchain] is needed to build the firmware.
+The experiments were tested and executed with version 10.3-2021.07 of the toolchain, but any version compatible with RIOT 2022.07 should work.

 All required python libraries are listed in [`requirements.txt`](./requirements.txt).
 They can be installed using [pip] with the commands below.